s0um0r0y/crowdsurfer-ros1/README.md

-# Implementing generative AI for path planning for a mobile robot
+# Implemention generative AI with sampling optimzer for path planning for a mobile robot

-- reimplementing with RVIZ visualiztion in closed loop with a rosbag
+- reimplemented with RVIZ visualiztion in closed loop with a rosbag
-- implementing generative AI for path planning using VQ-VAE and PixelCNN
+- implemented generative AI for path planning using VQ-VAE and PixelCNN

 ![teaser](./sampling_from_vqvae.png)
 ![teaser](./PixelCNN.png)